 Hardware ($60-100)

-Handheld device that scans surfaces and provides exact paint matches from multiple brands.
+Pocket spectrophotometer that scans surfaces and provides cross-brand paint matches with Delta E validation workflows.

 Nix Color Sensor